gunderbolt/pyqoi/readme.md

 `data` is the image data.
 For `channels==CHANNELS_RGBA` (or 4), each pixel is broken down into its red, green, blue, and alpha values (each 0-255, 1 byte). `channels==CHANNELS_RGB` does not include alpha values and internally uses 255 for them.

-`colorspace` is only included in the qoi header.
+`colorspace` is only included in the qoi header; it doesn't affect any other part of the encode process.

 Return value is the data exactly as it should appear in the resulting qoi file.